 406.678 - Science of Biodefense

 This course provides an overview of the science related to biological warfare as well as the most important agents.
 Students will first be given an overview of the scientific principals relevant to biodefense.
 Then biological warfare will be introduced including historical context, most important biological threat agents, their medical consequences and treatment, diagnostics and forensics.
 This course will include a hands-on laboratory session so that students can become familiar with the methods used in biodefense diagnostics and research.
 Students should gain an understanding of biological warfare and terror agents, the consequences of their potential use, and the available means of protection.

 406.680 - The Impact of Science on National Security

 This survey course will explore the role of science and technology in the national security of our Nation.
-The Federal role in funding science and technology along with a description of the Federal Laboratories will be discussed.
+The focus will be on how science directly impacts nation security.
+The Federal role in funding science and technology along with a description of the Federal Laboratory system will be discussed.
 A high level view of the physics and chemistry behind various national security issues will be presented.
 These issues will include situations involving chemical, biological and explosive compounds and the science behind the tasks of sensing and protection involving these threats.
-The science and engineering of topics such as remote sensing, unmanned vehicles, energy, and climate change as it relates to National Security will also be addressed.
+The science and engineering behind the topics such as remote sensing, unmanned vehicles, autonomy, energy, climate change, and genome engineering will also be addressed.
 The course will be conducted in a part lecture/part discussion format.